bowmanjeffs/paprica/README.md

 #paprica
 ###PAthway PRediction by phylogenetIC plAcement

 A pipeline to conduct a metabolic inference from 16S rRNA gene sequence libraries.
-Check out paprica_manual.pdf and paprica_run.sh to get started.
+Check out the manual and paprica-run.sh script to get started.
 The commands:

 ```
 get clone https://github.com/bowmanjeffs/paprica.git
 cd paprica
 chmod a+x *py
 chmod a+x *sh
-./paprica-run.sh test bacteria
+./paprica-run.sh test.bacteria bacteria
 ```
 or
 ```